BHLHE41: Circadian

-Non-Circadian
+Non-circadian

 BHLHE41 has also been implicated in multiple other pathways.
 Deregulation of BHLHE41 transcription levels has been characterized as a marker in the progression of several cancers.
 Low levels of BHLHE41 transcript has been associated with tumor growth suggesting that BHLHE41 suppresses tumor proliferation; however, no definite mechanism of action has been discovered.
 Dec2 has also been hypothesized to be involved in the regulation of immune responses.
 Further research on characterizing these pathways and BHLHE41's specific role is still being conducted.

 In mice lacking SHARP1/BHLHE41 and SHARP2, IGF-2 is elevated and leads to enhanced memory consolidation.

 Mutations

-There is a known amino acid point mutation of DEC2 that affects the regulation of the biological processes of sleep timing and duration in humans.
-Although the exact mechanisms of action are still unknown, previous studies suggest that the mutation poses similar effects in both humans and mice.
+A mutation causing familial natural short sleep in one affected family was identified.
+However, subsequent biobank research showed that other carriers of this mutation or of different high-impact mutations in the same gene did not exhibit any change in sleep duration, indicating that the cause of the short sleeper phenotype in this family had a different basis.

 DEC2-P385R

+A mutation causing familial natural short sleep in one affected family was identified.
+However, subsequent research showed that other carriers of this mutation or of different high-impact mutations in the same gene did not exhibit any change in sleep duration, indicating that the cause of the short sleeper phenotype in this family had a different basis.